 Especially during these people-packed holidays, set short-term, realistic goals and decide in advance what you can comfortably handle.
 Then let family and friends know how you want to approach each situation.
 If in the past you handled the responsibility of the family dinner or shopping or card writing, consider delegating projects to make room for relaxation and self-care.
 Your support group of friends and family will understand.

-6. Seek assistance.
+6. Seek Assistance

 This may be the most important time of the year for you to attend group meetings or individual rehabilitation sessions.
 Gather your sober support group.
-Touch base with them (sponsors, especially) even if it everything seems “perfect.”
+Touch base with them (sponsors, especially) even if everything seems “perfect.”

 In most locations, meetings are available throughout the holiday season.
 And there are always online or telephone meeting options as well.
 If you are traveling during this time, be sure to bring along the phone number of your sponsor and a few trustworthy friends.